 The Company is managed and operated as a single business focused on the development, manufacture, marketing, distribution and sale of non-opioid pain management and regenerative health solutions.
-The Company is managed by a single management team, and, consistent with its organizational structure, the Chief Executive Officer manages and allocates resources at a consolidated level.
-Accordingly, the Company views its business as one reportable operating segment to evaluate performance, allocate resources, set operational targets and forecast its future financial results.
+The Company is managed by a single management team, and, consistent with its organizational structure, the Chief Executive Officer-who is the Company's chief operating decision maker-manages and allocates resources at a consolidated level.
+Accordingly, the Company views its business as one reportable operating segment to evaluate its performance, allocate resources, set operational targets and forecast its future financial results.